DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-05-25-projectsummary.md

 The motivation of this project is to rectify the audibility problems in Classrooms and Conference Halls by using a Sound Control system which will ensure that every person/Student in classroom will hear properly to what Professor/Lecturer is saying.
-In this system, we will transmit Professor’s voice on a particular FM frequency using FM Transmitters.
+In this system, we will transmit Professor's voice on a particular FM frequency using FM Transmitters.
 Students can listen to Professor using his Smartphone or any kind of FM Receiver.
 Furthermore, this system can also be used in Museums, Art galleries, Airport Terminals etc. to guide visitors/Travelers by transmitting crucial data about